bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Eventually, you're going to have people just clearing between each other, like large amounts of of economical value in a smaller possible transaction, because the blocks will be full.
 And then you have this L3 solutions, right, where they don't necessarily clear to Bitcoin, but they're leveraging Bitcoin either to Lightning or directly to create even further atomization of those economic movements, right?
 So because Lightning also does not scale to 8 billion people.
-So you're gonna keep on creating this atomization on top of atomization, right?
+So you're going to keep on creating this atomization on top of atomization, right?
 But at the end of the day, you still have a problem.
 Where's the Bitcoin private key?

 Speaker 4: 00:55:45

-That's
+That's right.

 Speaker 0: 00:55:45

-right.
 Right?
 And it's a lot of money on those as we keep on moving into this like higher levels of trade offs.
-And I keep on going back to the op vault.
+And I keep on going back to the opvault.
 That's what my interest is in.
 It's like, how do you do this stuff?
 And like, you can't do it with just ECC calculators.
 Right.
 We need to do this with programmatic money.
-So that's like my little short rant, optimistic rant there.
+So that's like my little optimistic rant there.

 Speaker 1: 00:56:15

 I think you're 100% right.
-If you imagine there's a likely world where Bitcoin success is kind of like you have a constellation of 10,000 Feddy-like systems that are all interconnected, maybe with something that looks like lightning.
+If you imagine there's a likely world where Bitcoin success is kind of like you have a constellation of 10,000 fedi-like systems that are all interconnected, maybe with something that looks like Lightning.
 You need a bomb proof way for each of those little subsystems to secure their big pool of capital.
 Like this just unquestionably secure.
 Like so we need to develop patterns where if you're running a FEDI installation, you just know you're not going to get hacked.